 Period 5: Personal choice.
 Athletes are allowed to participate in any land or water activity of choice (they must sign up).
 Athletes can also play pick-up on the courts, shoot around, or work with a coach one-on-one.
 They can also relax at the beach or hang out with friends.

 Period 6: Our evening program.
 Varies between basketball and traditional camp programming

 We have approximately 120 camper spots available each week of camp.

 Whether you are coming on your own, with a friend, or in a large group, you’ll be comforted to know that you’ll be placed in a cabin and section with other campers your own age.
 Campers live in cabins with 12 campers and 2 coaches.

 Our coaches include university, college, and high school players.
 They are trained to teach basketball using our Elite Camps curriculum.
 We ensure proper training for our staff that incorporates over 400 safety standards set by our provincial governing body, the Ontario Camping Association.

 We love that our athletes want to attend Hoop Dreams with their friends and teammates.
-We can guarantee that your athlete will be placed in a cabin with their friends if the friends are within one year of age.
+We can guarantee that your athlete will be placed in a cabin with at least one friend if the friends are within one year of age.
 We can accommodate up to 12 athletes in a cabin.

 Note: On-court friend requests will depend on the breakdown of athletes and their skill levels.
 In our effort to create a challenging game experience through well-balanced teams, we cannot guarantee friend requests on the court.
 But we will try our best.